jhumelsine/jhumelsine.github.io/_posts/2024-10-30-abstraction.md

 The right abstraction may not be obvious.
 See: [Getting the Right Abstraction is Hard]( https://jhumelsine.github.io/2023/09/22/right-abstraction-is-hard.html)

 The ability to abstract wasn’t available in early programming languages.
 The first programming language I learned was [BASIC](https://en.wikipedia.org/wiki/BASIC#:~:text=BASIC%20(Beginners'%20All%2Dpurpose,at%20Dartmouth%20College%20in%201963.)) in the 1970s.
 Each statement had a line number, and that’s how program flow was directed via `GOTO` and `GOSUB` statements.
 There were no subroutine names.
 Subroutines didn’t have arguments or return types.
 All variables were global.
-And from what I recall, variables could be no more than two letters long.
+And from what I recall, variables could be no more than two characters long.

 As programming languages advanced, they supported more abstraction.
 Abstraction is not for the benefit of the computer.
 Abstraction is for the benefit of the software developer to better convey and understand the intent of the implementation.